PatternBuilder/pattern-kit-starter/src/docs/quote.docs.md

 Check out the [possible colors](/sg/colors).

-This is how you can include a quote.
+This is how you can include a quote in a template.

 ```
 {% include 'quote.twig' with {